 PQGrass309 is aimed at exploring the expected average treatment effect of PQ Grass 27600 SU cumulative dose on symptom and medication score in a field setting.
 The study will enrol adult subjects with seasonal allergic rhinitis and/or rhinoconjunctivitis (SAR) induced by grass pollen exposure.

 PQGrass309 is a randomised, double-blind, placebo-controlled exploratory study to explore the efficacy and safety of PQ Grass 27600 SU in subjects with seasonal allergic rhinitis and/or rhinoconjunctivitis (SAR) induced by grass pollen exposure.
 The study is expected to be conducted in the United States (US) and the European Union (EU).
-The study will enrol enough subjects to allow treatment of approximately 150 subjects.
 The aim of this exploratory field study is to explore amongst others the following: * The efficacy and safety (up to 6 months following treatment) of a cumulative dose of 27600 standardised units (SU) of PQ Grass in the treatment of grass pollen allergy. * The expected average treatment effect on combined symptom and medication score.

 Study Type